jpace/fakir/README.md

     ary = %w{ this is a test }
     fary = Fakir::Array.new ary
     4.times { |n| puts fary.rand }

+Each of the elements in the original array will be returned, with none repeating.

+    ary = %w{ this is a test }
+    fary = Fakir::Array.new ary
+    4.times { |n| puts fary.rand }
+    fary.rand_reset
+    4.times { |n| puts fary.rand }

+After `rand_reset` is invoked, the contents of the wrapped array are reset and can be "consumed" again.

 ### Email addresses